jjuliano/runner/README.md

 ## Features

+- Eliminates Kubernetes GLUE code
+- Automatically resolve dependencies (services, configs or packages)
+- Check if service is running, build, install and check if not

 - **Dependency Resolution:** List dependencies of a package and its reverse dependencies.
 - **Package Information:** Show detailed information about a package.
 - **Package Search:** Search for packages based on keywords.